-The Human Rights Committee has similarly held that "the mere fact that forms of expression are considered to be insulting to a public figure is not sufficient to justify the imposition of penalties", and that "all public figures" and institutions are "legitimately subject to criticism", and has accordingly expressed concern about laws on "the protection of the honour of public officials".
-While encouraging States to completely decriminalize all defamation, the Committee has emphasized that in any event all defamation laws of any character should include the defences of truth and public interest, and should not be applicable to forms of expression that are not, by their nature, subject to verification, and that application of the criminal law should only be "the countenanced in the most serious of cases" and "imprisonment is never an appropriate penalty.
-The ICJ is of the view that all States should fully decriminalize all forms of defamation.
+be applicable to forms of expression that are not, by their nature, subject to verification, and that "the application of the criminal law should only be countenanced in the most serious of cases" and "imprisonment is never an appropriate penalty.
+162 The ICJ is of the view that all States should fully decriminalize all forms of defamation.